 Both my granddad and father were wrestlers and involved in the industry, so it was always something that I was going to get into and I was gently persuaded into it, but it’s been my passion and it’s all I’ve ever done.

 I’ve been surrounded by wrestlers throughout my life, in the sixties I travelled with my dad to all the shows, then in the seventies, by hook or by crook I had my first match in 1974.

 Who were some of the wrestlers that inspired you to get into the sport?

 For me it was just a normal life to be around wrestlers, I always looked up to my grandfather and my dad.
 They were like superheroes, I’ve still got a great relationship with my dad, he’s a hell of a person and a great man, someone I looked up to and try to be like.
-Someone said to me in a bad way ‘your just like you dad’, but I take that has a compliment.
+Someone said to me in a bad way ‘you’re just like you dad’, but I take that has a compliment.
 He is the one that taught me everything I know about this sport.

-How would you say the standard of the British wrestling scene has changed from when you first started out and how would you compare a UK show to something at an Indy show in America?
+How would you say the standard of the British wrestling scene has changed from when you first started and how would you compare a UK show to something at an Indy show in America?

-Wrestling around the world has become a different animal now mainly because of the influence of the WWE, they are the leader in the business today, but over in the states and even in the UK wrestling has become a weekend job.
+Wrestling around the world has become a different animal now mainly because of the influence of WWE, they are the leader in the business today, but over in the states and even in the UK wrestling has become a weekend job.
 In the UK I have seen a lot of great wrestlers and promotions that are trying to establish and build what British wrestling used to be.